adrybakov/wulfric/docs/source/user-guide/conventions/cell.rst

 ***********

 Some confusion arrives with the term "cell" (unit? primitive? standardized? conventional?).
-In this page we explain how Wulfric understand the term "cell" and it's variants.
+In this page we explain how wulfric understand the term "cell" and it's variants.

 Summary of the cell is presented in the picture below.
 For the details on how transformation matrices :math:`\boldsymbol{C}` and :math:`\boldsymbol{S}` act see